 Ginkgo (Ginkgo biloba).
 Can open up blood vessels and increase circulation in the fingers.
 One preliminary study found that people with Raynaud's who took 160 mg of ginkgo per day had less pain.
 Talk to your doctor before taking ginkgo.
 DO NOT take ginkgo if you have a history of seizures.
 Ginkgo can interact with several herbs and medications, and can increase your risk of bleeding, especially if you take blood thinners.
 There's some concern that Ginkgo can negatively impact fertility.
 In extremely high doses, Ginkgo has also been linked to cancers in animals.
 Speak to your doctor.

 Homeopathy may be useful as a supportive therapy.

 Although no major studies have looked at acupuncture to treat Raynaud's syndrome, some people may find that acupuncture increases blood flow and decreases pain.

 Although there have not yet been any clinical trials, some people with Raynaud's say they have used guided imagery to reduce symptoms.
 More research is needed.

-Most cases of Raynaud’s are not severe.
-Avoiding cold and stress, and not smoking, can control your symptoms.
+Most cases of Raynaud's are not severe.
+Avoiding cold and stress, and not smoking, can help manage symptoms.

-Avoid the following medications if you have Raynaud’s because they can make symptoms worse.
+Avoid the following medications if you have Raynaud's because they can make symptoms worse.
 Ask your doctor about the safest way to stop taking these medications or what substitutes might work better for you.
-Do not stop taking prescription medications without talking to your doctor:
+DO NOT stop taking prescription medications without talking to your doctor first:

-- Beta-blockers -- used to treat high blood pressure and heart disease.
-They include:
+Beta-blockers.
+Used to treat high blood pressure and heart disease.
+These include:

 - Acebutolol (Sectral)